Israel2000/javascript-code-test/README.md

      ```html
      <input type="email" [(ngModel)]="user.email">
      ```
+Passing Data from one component to another
+@Input - Parent to Child.
+@output - Child to Parent via @output decorator and EventEmmiter
+@ViewChild - Child to Parent
+NGRX
 6. **What is Angular CLI?**
    Angular CLI (Command Line Interface) helps scaffold and build Angular apps efficiently.
 Install it via: